Why Research?

 What are my course options?

-Undergraduate students are encouraged to register for a course whenever they participate in research activities.
-This ensures that students receive academic credit or transcript recognition for their efforts.
-The following courses are designated as Undergraduate Research by the University of Iowa and available to JMC students who wish to participate in a research experience.
-All course options fulfill the SCRIPT experiential learning requirement for students in the major.
+Undergraduate students are encouraged to register for a course when they participate in research activities to ensure they receive credit or transcript recognition for their efforts.
+The following courses are designated as Undergraduate Research by the University of Iowa and fulfill the SCRIPT experiential learning requirement for students in the major.

 An independent research project conducted under the supervision of a faculty mentor outside the classroom.
 Students may either propose their own creative project (student-driven) or assist faculty with an ongoing research project (faculty-driven).
 Students must adhere to CLAS independent study policies.